 Geoff Cowles/News Utica pitcher Quinn Kegler throws in the first inning of Wednesday’s Licking County League game against Watkins Memorial.
 The freshman threw six innings and yielded three runs in the Redskins’ 7-1 defeat.
-Purchase
+Buy Now

 UTICA — With the season winding down, Utica Redskins’ baseball coach Bren Henderson was looking for way to give his front line pitching some rest before the post season.
 He may not have gotten a win, but he got some good innings out of a gutsy freshman.